icaruszhu/student-gh-page-template/README.md

   git push --set-upstream origin gh-pages # link the local gh-pages with the remote gh-pages
 ```
 Now, it's done!
-It may take a small while for your site live.
+It may take a small while for your site to go live.
 So be a bit patient.

 p.s.
 Since you are going to work onlny with the newly created ```gh-pages``` in future for your personal site, you may choose to delete the remote  ```master``` branch by  typing this command in the terminal:
 ~~~bash